Helping your Teams to Improve Well Being and Work-Life Balance

 Be an example for your teams and empower your teams to prioritize balance and wellness.
 Before I send a message outside of working hours or check in with the team when on vacation I ask myself - what is the message that I would send to my team through these actions?

-This reflection is enough for me to make a decision that is aligned with my goal to improve employee wellness, balance and enforce a healthy workforce culture.
+This reflection is enough for me to make a decision that is aligned with my goal to improve employee wellness and balance and enforce a healthy workforce culture.

 Liked this content?
 Share with someone who will benefit from it and subscribe to be the first one to know about the latest articles and interviews.

 Want to contribute to our posts or videocasts?
-Send us an email to email@example.com
+Send us an email at firstname.lastname@example.org